-For pitchers, "IP" and "ERA" are obvious; "K/W"—the strikeout-to-walk ratio—will also be familiar to many, though here we exclude intentional bases on balls (IBB) from the walks datum.
+For pitchers, “IP” and “ERA” are obvious; “K/W”—the strikeout-to-walk ratio—will also be familiar to many.
 We include the K/W ratio because it is often thought to be a barometer of pitching ability (an idea we find to be about half-true).

 (Actually, it is now realized that a better measure is relative difference rather than ratio: strikeouts minus walks divided by plate appearances — (K-BB)/PA — but the K/W ratio is more familiar to most people and serves almost as well.)

-By now, "BABIP" (Batting Average on Balls in Play) is become another "standard" measure.
-It is just what its name says: the hits obtained on all balls put in play—that is, all balls that are theoretically fieldable (that's at-bats less strikeouts and home runs plus sac flies.)
+By now, “BABIP” (Batting Average on Balls in Play) is become another “standard” measure.
+It is just what its name says: the hits obtained on all balls put in play—that is, all balls that are theoretically fieldable (that’s at-bats less strikeouts and home runs plus sac flies; Sacrifice Bunrsa are excluded.)

-The "PF" is the Power Factor; it is total bases divided by hits, or—put another way— the average number of bases per hit by the batter.
-This number is related to but quite distinct from so-called "Isolated Power" (SA - BA), because it is unrelated to how many hits or extra bases a batter or team gets: it is concerned only with the ratio of total bases to hits, which makes it the only available realistic measure of actual power.
+The “PF” is the Power Factor; it is total bases divided by hits, or—put another way— the average number of bases per hit by the batter.
+This number is related to but quite distinct from so-called “Isolated Power” (SA - BA), because it is unrelated to how many hits or extra bases a batter or team gets: it is concerned only with the ratio of total bases to hits, which makes it the only available realistic measure of actual power.
 A better with a terrible BA can still have huge raw power, and this metric shows raw power (or lack of it); though speed is nominally in the mix, it has almost no effect, because home runs dominate the PF.
-Power Factors run in well-established ranges: from 1.15 to 1.25 is the now-rare true "Judy" or "banjo" or "slap" hitter—the man who just gently pokes the ball over the infielders for a single, only very occasionally getting a double and almost never a home run.
+Power Factors run in well-established ranges: from 1.15 to 1.25 is the now-rare true “Judy” or “banjo” or “slap” hitter—the man who just gently pokes the ball over the infielders for a single, only very occasionally getting a double and almost never a home run.
 From 1.30 to 1.35 is the usual non-power-hitter value.
-From 1.5 up, we are dealing with power hitters, though the low end of that range is nowadays debased by the juiced baseball (values from 1.35 to 1.50 are somewhat unusual, and are often slow runners who are getting singles where an even average runner would get doubles.)
-A value of 2.0 or above is rare even in a single season, and for a career was once (in the sunny days before the juicing) seen only once in a decade or so; even nowadays, it remains unusual.
-(In mid-2015, only two players with at least 1000 career PA had career PFs over 2.0.)
+From 1.5 up, we are dealing with power hitters, though the low end of that range is nowadays debased by the SillyBall, the juiced baseball (values from 1.35 to 1.50 are somewhat unusual, and are often slow runners who are getting singles where an even average runner would get doubles.)
+A value of 2.0 or above is rare even in a single season (though, again, now much less so than not so long ago), and for a career was once (in the sunny days before the juicing) seen only once in a decade or so; even nowadays, it remains unusual.

 The “BBA”, the BB Average (sometimes rendered as “BB%”), is simply the average rate at which the man takes walks (walks per plate appearance); likewise, the “KA” is simply the average rate at which the man strikes out (strikeouts per plate appearance).